 Whether you imagine retirement being five or 50 years away, there are things you can do today to start preparing for it financially.
 The tips below can help you get ready to make this a rewarding and comfortable stage of life.

 What does retirement mean to you?
 The answers to this can vary widely.
 Some people plan to retire at 40 while others hope to work for as long as they possibly can.
 Most people fall somewhere in the middle of these extremes, but retirement can still mean many different things to different people.
-You may spend it raising your grandchildren, traveling, going back to school or becoming deeply involved in your community.
+You may spend it raising your grandchildren, traveling, returning to school, or becoming deeply involved in your community.
 Think about what you'd like to do and when, and review this decision periodically as you get older since you may find that your values and plans change.

 Another important consideration is protecting your assets, particularly if you want to be able to leave something to your children.
 For example, you might want to look into Medicaid spend down laws if these would apply to you and what you can do now to best position yourself financially if you do need to access Medicaid.
 You may also want to review a guide on filial responsibility laws.
 In certain filial responsibility states, your children could be held responsible for your care if you become impoverished because of medical costs or for any other reason.
 Talking to experts, such as an attorney and a financial professional, may help you better understand your options based on your personal situation.